banjerluke/meteor-dockerfile/README.md

 ## Notes

-This is a generic Meteor deployment Dockerfile, with no app-specific code.
+This is a generic Meteor deployment Dockerfile, with no app-specific code other than making the git commit hash accessible within Meteor by injecting it into the `process.env.COMMIT_ID` variable.
+If you don't want to do that, just delete that line in the Dockerfile.

 During the "Building Meteor bundle" step, you'll see a warning about the `--allow-superuser` flag.
 This warning is irrelevant in this case and can be safely ignored.